Azure-Samples/js-e2e-vm/readme.md

 - azure-virtual-machines
 ---

-# Create Express.js virtual machine using Azure CLI
+# Create JavaScript Express.js virtual machine using Azure CLI

 In this tutorial, create a Linux virtual machine (VM) for an Express.js app.
 The VM is configured with a cloud-init configuration file and includes NGINX and a GitHub repository for an Express.js app.
 Connect to the VM with SSH, change the web app to including trace logging, and view the public Express.js server app in a web browser.